 By clicking on this link for the Roland DP – 90SE, you can read more about this excellent digital upright piano and even watch video performances on it from the Roland website.

-You can also watch this expert review by Mark O Conner of the Roland DP – 90SE –
+You can also watch this demo of the Roland DP – 90SE –

 This Roland digital upright piano has teaching functionality!
 With its low pricing, this digital upright piano is very good for beginners!